DiscoveringGodot/6_Food_Fight/README.md

 2 Download and install our assets

 #### After watching (learning outcomes)…
 Get our assets ready and have a quick look at what's included

+### 3 Setting Up a Play Space
+#### In this video (objectives)…
+1 Set up a basic level
+2 Add a camera, some lighting and a simple piece of furniture

+#### After watching (learning outcomes)…
+How to fix center of gravity problems in a RigidBody